Civil defense siren: Spain

 Few sirens that were used for civil defence against bombings during the Spanish Civil War are preserved.
 The Guernica siren has a highly symbolic value because of the impact of the Bombing of Guernica.
 Barcelona City History Museum preserves one related to the Bombing of Barcelona, and another siren from civil war years is also preserved in Valencia.
+There are another sirens that still sound in Barbastro and Logroño.
+Another hidden siren is located at Garibai Street in San Sebastián and it still tests at 12:00 in the noon.

 Sweden

 The Swedish alarm system uses outdoor sirens in addition to information transmitted through radio and television and sent by text messages and mobile apps.
 Special radio receivers are handed out to residents living near nuclear power plants.
 The outdoor system Viktigt meddelande till allmänheten, also known as Hesa Fredrik ('Hoarse Fredrik', alluding to the sound of the siren) to the Swedish population, consists of 4,600 sirens.
 These sirens were first tested in 1931, and were mounted to cars and bikes sent out by the government.
 The sirens can be found on tall buildings all around Sweden.
 They are driven by compressed air in giant tanks, but are successively being replaced by modern electronic sirens which use speakers.
 The emergency services are also able to send out spoken messages through the new sirens.
 The outdoor signals used are as follows: